sp-uhh/sgmse-bbed/README.md

 This repository contains the official PyTorch implementations for the 2023 paper:

-- *Reducing the Prior Mismatch of Stochastic Differential Equations for Diffusion-based Speech Enhancement* [1]
+- *Reducing the Prior Mismatch of Stochastic Differential Equations for Diffusion-based Speech Enhancement* [1] This repository builds upon our previous work, that can be found here https://github.com/sp-uhh/sgmse

 ## Installation